Monday, July 27, 2015

 As the concert name implies, the stage is set in such a way to allow audience to enjoy simultaneously the music as well as the panoramic sunset view of the northern most point of Borneo where the Sulu Sea meets the South China Sea.

-The artistes are supposedly all well known local singers.
+The artistes are all well known local singers.
 But since we are not great fans and followers of local singers, they were all newbies to us.
 They sang a great variety of songs in English, Malay, Kadazan and even Chinese.
-As far as I am concerned, the most impactful among them is a group of young men who called themselves “The La Cantabile”.
+As far as I am concerned, the most impactful among them is a group of young men who called themselves "The La Cantabile".
 They did well when they performed “The Phantom of the Opera”.

 Photo's from Sabah Tourism Board - What it is liked to be a spectator of the Concert.

-Waring for the concert to commence.
+Waiting for the concert to commence.

 We last visited the Tip of Borneo in 2006 (Read here).
 There was hardly any noticeable change in the area.
 But the fact is, we have changed because we are definitely much older after a lapse of nine years!